 The annual statistics produced by the Home Office every year are the most comprehensive of any country in the world.
 They provide information on species, use, genetic status, country of origin, disease areas studied, and much more.

-Over 97% of procedures were carried out on mice, fish, rats and birds whereas cats, dogs and primates accounted for 0.2% of all procedures.
+Over 97% of procedures were carried out on mice, fish, rats and birds whereas cats, dogs and primates accounted for only 0.2% of all procedures.
+80% of procedures caused similar pain (or less) than an injection.

 Trends over time

-The number of animals used in research grew steadily from 1939 to the mid 1970s, where it peaked at approximately 5.5 million experiments.
+The number of animals used in research grew steadily from 1939 to the mid-1970s, when it peaked at approximately 5.5 million experiments.
 The numbers then declined steadily until around 2000, at 2.6 million procedures (a slight change to the counting methodology took place from 1987).
-Since then, the numbers have risen up around 4 million, before levelling off.
-It is unclear where this levelling is a permanent state, or whether future numbers will go up or down.
+Since then, the numbers have risen to around 4 million, before levelling off.
+It is unclear whether this levelling is a permanent state, or whether future numbers will go up or down.
 The most recent rises in animal procedures appear to mainly be due to the increased production and use of animals with genetic modifications or defects (many fall into the 'breeding' category).
-The numbers of genetically normal animals have, on the other hand, been dropping steadily – as can be observed in the graph below.

 The total number of animals used in research is affected by many factors.
 The overall funding for life sciences in the United Kingdom, as well as the relative funding in other countries, will change the amount of science done – a proportion of which will involve animals.